mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

 `id`, , `download`, `props`.
 These will be in the database, but `props` will be renamed to `source`
 * The `id` in all existing files is a 3-character string representation of a number, that is left-padded with zeros.
 Store the `id` in the database as a number, but convert to a string when output.
-* Other fields we'd like to include are [WIP]
+* Other fields included are
    * `status` - Possible values are
       * `DEPRECATED` - Libraries that seem to be permanently down, or have been deprecated.
       These are libraries that are commented out of `source.conf`.
+This is manually set.
       * `BROKEN` - libraries who's properties file cannot be retrieved, but we will still check.
       These are libraries listed in `skipped.conf`
       * `VALID` - libraries that are valid and available
    * `override` - This is an object, where any component field values will replace the existing field values.
-For example, libraries in the `broken.conf` file are outdated, and we want to cap the
-   `maxRevision` to `228`.
+   For example, libraries in the `broken.conf` file are outdated, and we want to cap the `maxRevision` to `228`.
 This cap can be applied by setting `override` to {`maxRevision`: `228`}
    * `log` - Any notes of explanation, such as why a library was labeled `BROKEN`
+* Other fields to be included are
    * `previous_versions` - a list of previous `prettyVersion` values
    * `date_added` - Date library was added to contributions.
 This is a future facing field
    * `last_updated` - Date library was last updated in the repo.
 This is a future facing field

+## Migration plan

+1. Copy mingness/processing-contributions-new to processing account.
+Do not transfer.
+Do not keep history.
+2. Set up update workflow that updates daily the database file and creates `pde/contribs.txt` and the `source` json files, and automerges into the repository.
+Direct commits to main.
+3. Let the repository update these output files for a trial period of a week? a month?
+Compare files against the `processing/processing-contributions` repo.
+4. When we are confident the repository is working as expected, insert into workflow for contribution manager.
+Start up again for website?

 ## Future-facing questions and tasks

-2. Understand the rules for inclusion of a library id in the `skipped.conf` and `broken.conf` and compare with current state of props url.
+1. Understand the rules for inclusion of a library id in the `skipped.conf` and `broken.conf` and compare with current state of source url.
+2. Process archival information, and create additional fields, `previous_versions`, `date_added`, and `last_updated`.